Skip to main content

 410 1_ United States. ǂb Federal Highway Administration. ǂb National Historic Covered Bridge Preservation Program

-410 1_ United States. ǂb National Historic Covered Bridge Preservation Program [Optional, but do not include without also including the variant through the Federal Highway Administration.]
+410 1_ United States. ǂb National Historic Covered Bridge Preservation Program [Optional, but do not include the second variant without also including the first variant through the Federal Highway Administration.]

 Place Names as Jurisdictions vs. Locations